dflodato/Week4Project/README.md

 Step 5.
 Group df_skim by SubjectID and Activity and rendered Tidy by means of "summarise_all" function used with the function "mean"

-Returns the newly created tidy dataframe, df_tidy
+writes the tidy dataset to a file tidyLodato.txt